 - Delicious and easy to incorporate into a range of dishes

-- Rich in iron & copper to energise the body and support immunity
+- Source of iron and copper to energise the body and support immunity

-- High in potassium to nourish the muscles
+- Source of potassium to nourish the muscles

 - How do I use it?